 I hate to throw around the term, motivational keynote speaker, too much.
-Because it’s a tired out phrase that doesn’t always deliver.
-But I know from experience that after my interactive keynotes, participants are energized and have renewed passion for their ability to engage with work challenges by bringing creativity to the process.
+It’s a tired out phrase that doesn’t always deliver.
+But I know from experience that after these sessions, people tell me they’re energized and have renewed passion for their ability to engage with work challenges by bringing creativity to the process.

 Whether it’s writing a hit song or reworking a client intake sheet, the basic approach to problem solving and creativity can be broken down into steps that demystify the process.

-You’ll work with others to create a shared story in this session, through music and song.
+- During our session, you’ll work with others to create a shared story through music and song.